 In working with people as a pastor, I can see how people are afraid to trust God with certain aspects of their life, such as choosing a mate.
 They are afraid that God doesn’t know and doesn’t care about such things.

 The truth is, God is extremely aware of the smallest details of each person’s life.
 God desires fervently to bring that individual to full reconciliation with Himself, such that the person enjoys eternal righteousness, love, joy, and peace.
 When God can accomplish that with a person, God is filled with joy.

-We just have to determine for ourselves that God is good, righteous, fair, loving, and always is seeking our good.
-We have to state this continually, to ourselves at least.
-This is how we overcome Satanby insisting on the faithfulness and righteousness of God, even when we do not understand why we are having so much trouble.
+We must determine for ourselves that God is good, righteous, fair, loving, and always is seeking our good.
+We must state this continually, to ourselves at least.
+This is how we overcome Satan — by insisting on the faithfulness and righteousness of God, even when we do not understand why we are having so much trouble.

-So we have got to make up our mind that God is good.
+So we must make up our mind that God is good.
 Then we can survive the onslaughts that come against all of us.
-This is what it means to "live by faith."
+This is what it means to “live by faith.”

 If I am hearing the Spirit correctly, we are coming to a difficult period in America.
 There shall be much shedding of blood and many dangers.
 I wrote Godwill Castle in obedience to Jesus, because He wants people to not be afraid when their loved ones are taken from them.
 I hope people will not think I am bereft of my senses when I say that physical death in many instances is desirable.
 The little boy or girl who is being tortured in Syria, or starving to death in Africa, when the little one dies, he or she enters a delightful world.
 The adult, unless he or she is a wicked, malicious individual who has hurt people, has no reason to fear dying.
 It is like entering the summer holidays when school is out.